acumartini/dectet-public/README.md

 ## Eurorack Module

-The Dectet is designed to fit into a Eurorack case as a 15Hp module and the shrouded 10-pin connector on the PCB accepts a cable from a standard Eurorack power bus.
+The dectet is designed to fit into a Eurorack case as a 15Hp module and the shrouded 10-pin connector on the PCB accepts a cable from a standard Eurorack power bus.

 | Notes |
 | - |